phoenixnap/rancher-vsphere-terraform-script/README.md

   <a href="https://phoenixnap.com/private"><img src="https://user-images.githubusercontent.com/81640346/123400365-fa43ce80-d5a5-11eb-89c8-5a65a02a8cac.png" alt="phoenixnap Logo" width="300"></a>

   <br>
-Creating a Rancher Cluster Template
+Terraform Script for Integrating Rancher and vSphere
   <br>
 </h1>

 <p align="center">
-The code below can be used to create a Rancher cluster tempalte to be used for managing a Kubernetes cluster.
+The code below can be used to create a Rancher cluster template for vSphere integration and k8s cluster management.
 </p>

 <p align="center">